FAQs

 What if I don’t qualify for this study?

-If you do not qualify for the DCC Infant Study, you may be invited to participate in the DCC Infant & Child Study.
 If you do not qualify for either of these studies, but have completed the online consent to participate and provided your contact information with permission to contact you regarding future studies, we will keep this basic demographic information about your family and may inform future studies of both current and future study opportunities related to DCC.

 Will I receive research test results?